geobtaa/geoblacklight_admin_docs/docs/admin-tools.md

 ### Documents

-This link shows all the documents in the Dashboard.
-(It is a duplicate of the default homepage.)
+This link shows all the documents.
+(It is a duplicate link of the default home landing page.)

 ### Imports